-Michael is a Managing Director at the BlueMount Capital Group, and he also serves as Executive Chairman of BlueMount Capital (Beijing) Co, Ltd and of BlueMount Food and Agriculture Australia Pty Ltd. BlueMount Capital is a leading mid-tier investment banking and corporate advisory firm in Australia.
+Michael is a Managing Director at the BlueMount Capital Group, and he also serves as Executive Chairman of BlueMount Capital (Beijing) Co., Ltd and BlueMount Food and Agriculture Australia Pty Ltd. BlueMount Capital is a leading mid-tier investment banking and corporate advisory firm.
 Michael has extensive knowledge of both the commercial and not-for-profit sectors.
 He specialises in assisting mid-tier, growth-oriented private businesses to move through all phases of their life cycle, including creation, growth, transitioning, and exit.
-He is highly experienced across several industry sectors and also in cross border transactions including mergers and acquisitions, international public offerings, divestments, and private capital placements.
-Michael has over 30 years' Board experience with 14 organisations, including serving as a member of a key Australian Psychological Society Board Committee for 19 years, of the Relationships Australia National Board for 10 years including as President for four years, and as Executive Chair of Australia's leading healthcare and pharmaceutical recruitment, contract sales and marketing firms.
-Michael was a member of the RAV Board from 1990 until 2015, before re-joining the Relationships Australia (Victoria) Limited Board in 2018.
+He is highly experienced across several industry sectors and in Asian cross border transactions including mergers and acquisitions, international public offerings, divestments, and private capital placements.
+Michael has in excess of 30 years' Board experience with 14 organisations, including serving as a member of a key Australian Psychological Society Board Committee for 19 years, and the Relationships Australia National Board for 10 years including as President for four years, and as Executive Chair of Australia's leading healthcare and pharmaceutical recruitment, contract sales and marketing firms.
+Michael was a member of the RAV Board from 1990 until 2015, before re-joining the Board in 2018.

-Name: Title: Experience and expertise:

-Name: Title: Experience and expertise:
+Relationships Australia (Victoria) Limited Directors' report 30 June 2023

+Name: Professor Colin Royse

-Name: Title: Experience and expertise: Professor Colin Royse Director (appointed October 26, 2020) Colin is the Academic Director of Custom and Professional Education, at the Faculty of Medicine, Dentistry and Health Sciences, The University of Melbourne.
-He is also the Co-director of the Mobile Learning Unit, Melbourne Medical School, and Co-Director of the Ultrasound Education Group, Department of Surgery.
+Experience and expertise: Colin is a Director of the Mobile Learning Unit, Department of Surgery, Faculty of

+Medicine, Dentistry and Health Sciences, The University of Melbourne.
+He is also the Co-director of the Ultrasound Education Group.
 He has been involved in digital learning for nearly 20 years, and has developed innovative pedagogies for light- touch and flipped-classroom learning.
+He has overseen digital transformation in online learning.
 In clinical practice he is a cardiothoracic anaesthetist at the Royal Melbourne Hospital and has research interests in transoesophageal and transthoracic echocardiography, pain management in cardiac surgery, cognition, and quality of recovery after anaesthesia and surgery.
+He is the principal investigator for a large clinical trial in patients undergoing surgery for fractured hips.
+Colin joined the RAV Board in October

+Name: Professor Helen Rhoades

-Colin joined the RAV Board in October 2020.
-Name: Title: Experience and expertise: Professor Helen Rhoades Director (appointed April 27, 2021) Helen is an Honorary Professorial Fellow at the University of Melbourne Law School.
-She is a past Chair of the Family Law Council (2010-2016) and Commissioner at the Australian Law Reform Commission (2017-2018) and a current member of the Editorial Board of the Australian Journal of Family Law .
+Experience and expertise: Helen is an Honorary Professorial Fellow at the University of Melbourne Law School.

+She is a past Chair of the Family Law Council (2010-2016) and Commissioner at the Australian Law Reform Commission (2017-2018).
 She has written extensively on the family law system, including editing two collections on family law and children, and has led a number of national socio-legal research projects on family law issues.
-Professor Rhoades was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria and entered in the Register of Practitioners at the High Court of Australia in April 1994.
+Professor Rhoades was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria and entered in the Register of Practitioners at the High Court of Australia in

+April 1994.
 Helen joined the Board in April 2021.